jbowles/te_rex/README.md

 # T-rex
 The Bayes classifier is written to solve some small domain sepcific problems.
 This means it is not a classififer to be used for general problems.

+Using Bayesian analysis because I wanted something that worked pretty good, was easy to implement, had a ruby runtime, and most importantly DID NOT REQUIRE VECTOR/MATRIX MULTIPLICATION (-- mostly because i don't want to introduce dependency on ruby C extensions for matrix multiplication, probably the GNU Scientific Library; though I am using `fast-stemmer`, which is a C extension.)

 ## Bayes
 This Bayes classifier was written specifically to classify `cancellation policies` and `error messages` from Hotel reservation providers.
 This doesn't mean it can't be used for other things, but it **does mean it should be used a general solution for anything.**